apache/flink/docs/setup/config.md

 - `jobmanager.web.port`: Port of the JobManager's web interface (DEFAULT: 8081).

 - `jobmanager.web.tmpdir`: This configuration parameter allows defining the Flink web directory to be used by the web interface.
+The web interface will copy its static files into the directory.
+Also uploaded job jars are stored in the directory.
+By default, the temporary directory is used.

 - `fs.overwrite-files`: Specifies whether file output writers should overwrite existing files by default.
 Set to *true* to overwrite by default, *false* otherwise.
 (DEFAULT: false)